auctoyahcallamitty/telegram_utilities/README.md

 4. Send messages with files/media
 5. Send messages using multiple accounts
 6. Add proxies to avoid getting banned from telegram
+7. Scrape and send message to users
+8. Send messages using a alreay scraped members csv based on usernames

 This can be used on windows.
 If you need to run this on a mac or a Linux please contact me before buying